jccrosby/smart-ai-adoption/slides.md

 - **Learn & Propagate:**
   - Identify how the AI solution integrates with existing processes.
-  - So when you are rolling it out or need to pivot you're not creating more work.
-- **Technology & Infrastructure:**
-  - Ensure compatibility and minimize disruption.
+  - to ensure compatibility and minimize disruption.
 - **Red Flags:**
   - Inadequate training
   - Lack understanding of IT/operational readiness
-  - Major workflow disruption
+  - Major workflow disruptions
 -->

 ---